nharakh00/SuperstoreSales/README.md

 # SuperstoreSales

-This project is done entirely in Excel and showcases my data cleaning, analysis, and visualization skills with Excel.
+I used Excel to clean, analyze, and visualize data in this project.
 I have made two separate slideshows.
-The first slideshow goes through all the technical portions that went into building the dashboard.
-The second slideshow is all about telling the story of the data.
+The first slideshow discusses the technical aspects that went into this project.
+The second slideshow is focused on data storytelling.
 I have also included the Excel spreadsheet in this repository.

 # Building The Dashboard